andrewmcodes/bridgetown-netlify-cms-starter/src/_posts/2020-07-11-bridgetown-netlify-cms.md

 ---
 layout: post
-title: Bridgetown + Netlify CMS
+title: Creating a blog with Bridgetown and Netlify CMS
 date: 2020-07-11T04:01:34.736Z
 ---

+This is a quick tutorial to showcase how you can quickly integrate Netlify CMS into your [Bridgetown](https://www.bridgetownrb.com) site.

+The code for this tutorial can be found at:

+{% github andrewmcodes/bridgetown-netlify-cms-starter no-readme %}

+Let's get started!

 ### Setup